guardtime/libksi/README.md

 * Curl

 The `libcurl` latest version `7.29.0-42` used in CentOS/RHEL 7 is not signal-proof.
-If your application is using signals, network requests can fail.
+If your application is using signals in combination with `libksi` basic network service interface, network requests can fail.
 In this case `libksi` request call will return `KSI_NETWORK_ERROR`.

+* WinINet

+WinINet maximum connections per server is limited to a value of 128.
+In case the asynchronous interface is used, it is advised to set maximum parallel running request count (see `KSI_ASYNC_OPT_REQUEST_CACHE_SIZE`) to a value not greater than 128.
+Otherwise, the requests could be timed out.

+* Windows

+Build combination of `DLL=dll` and `RTL=MT(d)` is not supported.

 ## Proxy Configuration ##